UPenn-CIT599/final-project-team-86-flat-price-analyzer/README.md

 1) Go to Releases
 2) Download MyProperty.jar into your main user folder
+3) Open Command Line
-3) Go into command line to run the jar file
+4) Go into the directory where the jar file was saved to
+5) Run the jar file

 * Disclaimer: The .jar file might take a while to launch.
 Please be patient! :)